skadauke/rwb-train/README.md

     skadauke/rwb-train
 ```

-After the Docker container has started up, press `Ctrl+A` to detach the image.
+14. After the Docker container has started up, press `Ctrl+A` to detach the image.

 This will allow you to take back control of the console.
 The container will continue to run in the background.

-11. Copy the usernames and passwords for the training users on the instance - scroll up in your terminal to find them.
+15. Copy the usernames and passwords for the training users on the instance.

+Scroll up in your terminal to find them.
 You will need to hand these out to participants.

-12. Configure Nginx to forward traffic to the Docker container
+16. Configure Nginx to forward traffic to the Docker container

 Below, substitute `<my_hostname>` with the domain name of your host.